Popeye’s Guide To Pumping Up Your Core Web Vitals

 A slow server is like Popeye trying to navigate a ship through molasses.
 The faster your server can respond, the quicker your page elements will load.
 Here’s how to turbocharge your server:

-• Use a Content Delivery Network (CDN): CDNs store copies of your website in data centres around the world, bringing your content closer to users and speeding up delivery.
+• Use a Content Delivery Network (CDN): CDNs store copies of your website in data centres worldwide, bringing your content closer to users and speeding up delivery.
 Services like Cloudflare and Akamai can provide your site with that much-needed speed boost.

 • Reduce Time to First Byte (TTFB): Optimise your server settings or switch to faster hosting solutions to reduce the time it takes for your server to respond.